parksauce/docs/docker/general/setting-arrs-behind-vpn.md

     cap_add:
       - NET_ADMIN
 ```
 The below section specifies all of the ports we use for our services.
-You'll see some are set as port numbers and others are set using envrionment variables.
-Those variables are pulled from the envrionment file we specified above.
+You'll see some are set as port numbers and others are set using environment variables.
+Those variables are pulled from the environment file we specified above.
 You may need to change them if they conflict with anything you already have running but for most use cases you shouldn't need to change them.
 We need to specify all of our services through here since gluetun will be acting as our gateway to the internet.
 With that said if you would like to use docker DNS to load any of these services with their names you won't be able to do it with a simple `sonarr` for Sonarr instead you would use `gluetun:8989`.
 This is because all of our traffic first goes through the gluetun container before reaching any of your devices and thus it gets seen as gluetun traffic.

 ```yaml
     ports: